 Fishing is a wonderful activity that combines relaxation and sport.
-It also ideal in these times because you naturally physically distance yourself from other anglers to get good results.
-If you’re interested, start by getting a license.
-You can get it online.
+It’s also ideal in these times because you naturally physically distance yourself from others to get good results.
+If you’re interested, start by getting a fishing license.
+It’s easy to get online.

 - Know the proper gear to use.
-The video below by CBC News will show what tools you need and some basic angler moves.
+The video below features the proper tools you need and shows some basic angling techniques.

-- Attend fishing clinics for beginners to learn the basics: Learn-to-Fish program.
+- Attend fishing clinics for beginners to learn the basics attend the: Learn-to-Fish program.

 There are so many great places to fish in Manitoba.
 If you want to stay close by, you can go to The Forks and fish in the Assiniboine River.
 Outside of the city, there’s a great spot on the portion of the Red River between Lockport and Selkirk.
 There’s also La Barriere Park where you can catch walleye, sauger, catfish and crappie.
 If you like trout, consider going to Brandon near the Turtle Mountain area.
 Farther north you’ll see a sprawling landscape with countless lakes and rivers.
 Here you can catch Northern Pike, Lake Trout, Walleye, Brook Trout and Arctic Grayling.